-If you find that one or more radiators in your home are cold, this may be also a sign that there is air in the system.
-Air in the heating system tends to gather at higher points and prevents the correct distribution of heating water.
+If you’ve checked the TRV and it seems to be fine, there could be some air in the system that’s causing one radiator to remain cold.
+Air in the system tends to gather at higher points and prevents the correct distribution of heating water.
 Luckily, this particular problem is usually quite simple and straightforward to resolve with the following steps:

 If you are unsure about bleeding the system or encounter difficulties at any point, it is advisable to contact a professional at the earliest instance.

-If this is the case, go to the radiators upstairs and close the lockshield - the smaller valve at the opposite end to the thermostat then open the lockshields a quarter turn.
+If this is your issue, go to the radiators upstairs and close the lockshield (the smaller valve at the opposite end to the thermostat) then open it a quarter turn.
 This should not cause any reduction in the effectiveness of the upstairs radiators, but will encourage more heat to flow to those downstairs.